 — Shifu, this is such a beautiful tea.
 Black, brown, white, yellow, and green... the colors remind me of the autumn leaves!

 Lao Cha answers — This tea represents the cycles of nature.
 Every summer, the leafhoppers come to feast on these nutritious tea leaves.
 Thanks to the natural defense system of the bushes, they provide us with an even sweeter, more vibrant tea than before.
 The tea leaves, harvested in the summer, are ready for us to enjoy when autumn comes around.
 Enjoy the honey-like taste and be grateful for the forces that provide us with this exceptional tea.

 Our Oriental Beauty Oolong is an exceptionally unique representative of its kind.
 The tea is grown by partnering farmers, Mr. Young and Mr. Zhang, in Yunnan, China, following quintessentially Taiwanese oolong processing techniques.

-Dongfan Meiren undergoes a common tea processing technique adopted from Taiwan, creating a final product known as “bug-bitten tea.”
-The tea gardens where the bushes grow are kept natural, without the use of pesticides.
+Dongfan Meiren undergoes a common tea processing technique adopted from Taiwan, creating a final product known as "bug-bitten tea."
+The tea gardens where the bushes grow are kept natural, without pesticides.
 Each year thousands of bugs, known as leafhoppers, come to feast on the tea leaves.
-In turn, the leaves produce certain enzymes and send sugars to the bitten areas.
+The leaves, in turn, produce certain enzymes and send sugars to the bitten areas.
 This alters the final taste of the tea wonderfully, creating a honey-like flavor and turning the tea tips white.

 Mr.Young and Mr.Zhang are two tea-farming partners from Pu-er, Yunnan.
 They are very knowledgeable in tea growing techniques, inventive, curious, and not shy of experimentation.
 Young and Zhang use cultivars brought from Taiwan and local ancient, wild trees to create their unique tea varieties.

 1g per 50ml 3-5min